Why horizontal is my favorite weekly planner layout

 Because tasks don’t need to waste multiple lines, I find I can write more on the weekly spread:

 With horizontal planners you can draw a line to divide the writing space into 2, and still have enough room for tasks.
-Or some horizontal planners come already divided into 2 such as the Pretty Simple Planners, Emily Ley Simplified Planner.
+Or some horizontal planners come already divided into 2 such as Whistle and Birch and the Emily Ley Simplified Planner.

 5. More control over the size of each section